globalbao/terraform-azurerm-policy/docs/pattern-passing-outputs-between-modules.md

 # Terraform Pattern: Passing outputs between modules for resources created using count

-## Requirements
+## Problem Statement

-* We need to create AzureRM PolicySets referencing Policy Definition IDs.
+* We need to create policysets (initiatives) referencing custom policy definition ids for custom policy defintions created in our code.
 * Both resources above are in seperate child modules so we need to pass outputs between modules using output variables and input variables.

 ## Steps